It featured Tuesday Rendezvous regulars Muriel Young (also the new show’s producer

 A resident group was also used, the first being the Roger Webb Trio, replaced by The Michael Hill Group.
-A guest host was introduced in January 1965, including two NEMS’ managed acts Tommy Quickly and Gerry Marsden.

 The two shows initially were broadcast on Tuesday and Friday, later changed to Tuesday and Thursday.
 There was also a summer replacement version the Five O’Clock Funfair.
-The name changed to Ollie & Fred’s Five O’Clock Club and had Mike Negal & His Trio as the resident group, replaced for a few months by The Alexis Korner Group / Sextet / Quartet.
+The name changed to Ollie & Fred’s Five O’Clock Club with Mike Negal & His Trio as the resident group, replaced for a few months by The Alexis Korner Group / Sextet / Quartet.

+The show was dropped from the schedules in an announcement made by Rediffusion in August 1966.
 The series was replaced by Disney Wonderland which would be hosted later by Five O’Clock Club’s final guest host Gerry Marsden.

 Like Tiswas in the late seventies the kids were the real stars, waving to the camera, poking their tongues out and making a lot of noise.